Far Behind: Music video

 The "Far Behind" video was directed by Nick Egan.
-It was filmed at the now razed Elliott Farm in Renton, Washington and revolves mainly around the old farmhouse's now supposed inhabitants.
+It was filmed in a house near Green Lake in Seattle.
+The exterior shots were filmed at the now razed Elliott Farm in Renton, Washington and the video revolves mainly around the old farmhouse's now supposed inhabitants.
 Early on, Martin sings with a corded microphone while walking through the neglected structure.
 A cheerful young woman is also seen sitting at the edge of a grimy, near-empty outdoor pool.
 The chorus then has a man splashing red paint across the white walls.
 Various people are seen lying around the house including a lone, weary looking man in a bathtub who at one point appears to be defending himself from a drowning attempt.
 Song lyrics are scribbled along parts of the walls, and an American flag serves as a backdrop to certain shots.
 "Far Behind" aired heavily on MTV and was one of the most requested videos of 1994.

-I Didn't Mean To Treat You Bad
+"I Didn't Mean To Treat You Bad"

 In April 2015, Kxng Crooked (aka Crooked I) of the Shady Records hip-hop group Slaughterhouse released an interpolation of "Far Behind" called "I Didn't Mean To Treat You Bad" that features singer Shalé.
 The song was produced by Jonathan Hay and Mike Smith for the album When Music Worlds Collide.